massimo-zaniboni/asterisell-v5/doc/website/content/pages/features.rst

 - the Web UI is dated
 - it supports (up to date) only post-paid invoices
-- during processing it loads customer data into RAM, so it can not scale to 100000 (100K) customers
+- it can not scale to 100000 (100K) customers because it loads customer data into RAM during the rating process